aurotripathy/nutrition-disease-agent/README.md

-## Multi-agent system
+## Multi-Agent Nutrients/Disease System

 The multi-agent system comprises of a
 - nutrients discovery agent and a
-- disease discovery agent based on the nutrients discovered.
+- disease analysis agent based on the nutrients discovered.